systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/README.md

 ![]({{site.baseurl}}/assets/graphiaicon.png)

-# Graphia
-## Clarity from Complexity
+# Graphia - Clarity from Complexity

 Graphia is a powerful open-source visual analytics platform.
 It has been designed and developed to address the growing challenge of interpreting large and complex datasets.

-Core to Graphia’s functionality is its ability to create networks from any table of numeric or discrete data values and visualize the often large and complex graph structures that result.
-In other words, it can be used for the analysis of any data that records measurements from multiple entities over different states or time-points.
+Graphia can create visual networks from any table of numeric or discrete data values and visualize the large and complex graph structures that result.
+In other words, it can be used for the analysis of data that records measurements from multiple entities over different states or time-points.
 This includes the majority of data produced by modern analysis platforms.
 It can also be used to visualise and analyse data that is already in the form of a network.

 ![]({{site.baseurl}}/assets/components.png)